The Evolution from Financial Opportunism to Consistency of Principles

 MSF has not been exempt from the humanitarian systems history of dependency on states, and has always realized this came with compromises on the principles.
 This financial opportunism at its inception however, does not oblige MSF to continue to compromise its self-proclaimed principles when it no longer needs to do so.
 Gradually, as MSF gained financial independence, these principles have been more consistently applied in refusing US money, refusing state funding in most conflicts, and now with the decision to suspend EU funds.
 This is a logical evolution from financial opportunism to consistency of principles.

-By Jonathan Whittall.
+By Michiel Hofman.
 Photo by Giorgos Moutafis © MSF 2016.